The Iowa Source is proud to feature some of Iowa’s best writers. Here’s a list of our regulars:

 Funny, imaginative, and highly intelligent, SANDRA WILLBANKS’s sole purpose in life is to heal people through laughter.
 She’s coauthored several books, writes both fiction and non-fiction stories for children, and generally has a good time.
 In her spare time, she laughs at her reflection in the mirror.

-JAMES MOORE is a freelance writer, professional musician, and station manager for KRUU FM 101, Fairfield’s low-power grassroots community radio station.
+JAMES MOORE is a freelance writer and professional musician, as well as former station manager for the late KRUU FM 101.
 He holds an M.B.A. and has written extensively about politics.
 His work has appeared in the Village Voice, Iowa City Press-Citizen, Des Moines Register, and Little Village.
 His poems have appeared in Modern Drummer and Lyrical Iowa, and he plays regularly with several bands in Iowa.